k3an3/InshtantMeshenger/doc/style_guide.md

 If you put spaces on the inside of parenthesis, you are a disappointment to humanity, and your offspring will perish.

+## Naming

+Use ALL_CAPS for constants, UpperCamelCase for classes, lowerCamelCase for class members and local variables.

+Methods should also be in lowerCamelCase.
+Do not do m_membername for members;
+they should be private so it doesn't matter if they "look like methods".
+If you really feel like one should be public, it's probably time to rethink what you are trying to do or overload operator=.

+## Scope/Encapsulation

+Members should be private.
+This makes threading easier, and keeps code clean.
+SetX() and GetX() are ugly warts.
+Try to avoid designing yourself into a situation where they are necessary.

+## RAII

+Adhere to RAII.
+If your method isn't exception-safe, you should go work for Google instead.